Comment les Vers à Soie Produisent la Soie

 The silkworm lives in dedicated facilities called silkworms.
 These buildings bring together all the rooms adapted to the different stages of their development: incubator, nursery, breeding room, leaf reserve, etc.

-The silkworm breeder is called a sericulturist.
+The silkworm breeder bears the name of sericulturist.
 He is an expert who watches over the entire life cycle of the worms, from the incubation of the eggs to the harvesting of the cocoons.

 Updated February 1, 2024